lakshay19/craigslist/README.md

-# craigslist
-Classifying Craigslist ads
+Classifying craigslist Text ads through NLTK and Scikit-learn.
+Scraped ads using BeautifulSoup and Selenium.